Dr. Andriy Shkilko

 His research has received awards from the Ontario Ministry of Research and Innovation, the American Association of Individual Investors, Toronto CFA Society and Hillsdale Investment Management, the RS-DeGroote Conference on Market Structure and Market Integrity, from the Mid-Atlantic Research Conference in Finance, and twice from the Eastern Finance Association.
 Andriy holds a grant from the Canada Research Chairs Program and from the Canada Foundation for Innovation.
 He has also held three research grants from the Social Sciences and Humanities Research Council of Canada (SSHRC) and a grant from the NASDAQ Educational Foundation.

 Andriy serves as an associate editor of the Financial Review and has edited a special issue on short selling for the International Journal of Managerial Finance.
-He also served as reviewer for a number of academic journals.
-In addition, he has chaired the Market Structure track for the Mid-Atlantic Research Conference in Finance (MARC) and has twice co-chaired the Investments track for the Eastern Finance Association annual meetings.
+He has chaired the Market Structure track for the Mid-Atlantic Research Conference in Finance (MARC) and has twice co-chaired the Investments track for the Eastern Finance Association annual meetings.

 Andriy’s engagements outside the university include consulting work for the governments of Canada, the United Kingdom, and the provinces of British Columbia, New Brunswick, and Ontario.